Key Takeaways:

 - Investments

-- Inheritances or gifts acquired by one spouse, even if during the marriage
+- Inheritances or gifts received by one spouse during marriage

-- Property addressed in a valid prenuptial or postnuptial agreement that the spouses agree will be considered separate property
+- Property specifically listed as separate in a prenuptial or postnuptial agreement

 - Professional degrees or licenses belonging to one spouse

-Pro tip: Keep careful records of any property you believe should be considered separate property.
+Tip: Keep records of when and how you acquired separate property, and avoid mixing it with marital assets to maintain its separate status.e should be considered separate property.
 Also, avoiding mixing your separate property funds with your spouse’s or shared marital funds may help prevent your separate property from becoming marital property.

 Jurisdictional considerations